-Kai-Uwe Schrogl International Institute of Space Law (IISL) 5.
-International Astronautical Federation (IAF) Founded in 1951, the International Astronautical Federation is the world's leading space advocacy body.
-The IAF has more than 407 members from 71 countries, including all leading space agencies. companies, societies, associations and institutes worldwide.
-Following its theme - "A space-faring world cooperating for the benefit of humanity" and its motto "Connecting @ll Space People" - the Federation advances knowledge about space and fosters the development and application of space assets by advancing global cooperation.
+5. International Astronautical Federation (IAF) Founded in 1951, the International Astronautical Federation is the world's leading space advocacy body.
+The IAF has more than 407 members from 71 countries, including all leading space agencies, companies, societies, associations and institutes worldwide.
+Following its theme - "A space-faring world cooperating for the benefit of humanity" and its motto "Connecting @Il Space People" - the Federation advances knowledge about space and fosters the development and application of space assets by advancing global cooperation.
 As organizer of the annual International Astronautical Congress (IAC), and other meetings on specific subjects, the IAF actively encourages the development of space for peaceful purposes and supports the dissemination of scientific and technical information related to space.

 International Astronautical Federation

-100 Avenue de Suffren 75015 Paris, France
+100 Avenue de Suffren 75015 Paris, France Tel: +33 1 45 67 42 60

-Tel: +33 1 45 67 42 60 Website: www.iafastro.org
+Website: www.iafastro.org

-GENERAL COUNSEL
+John SCHUMACHER Senior Vice-President, Aerojet Rocketdyne, United States

-Full Professor of International Law.
+IAA PRESIDENT